Ulissesortega/Ulissesortega/README.md

 - 👋 Hi, I’m @Ulissesortega
-- 👀 I’m interested in programing all around front end back end
+- 👀 I’m interested in programing all around front and back end
-- 🌱 I’m currently Attending Classes @ CodeStack Academy
+- 🌱 I’m Graduated from CodeStack Academy
 - 💞️ I’m looking to collaborate on anything I can
 - 📫 You can reach me @ Ulisses.ortega@hotmail.com